lamba92/bayesian-net-project/README.md

 ## Dynamic Bayesian Networks
-Dynamic Bayesian Networks (DBN's) are static Bayesian networks that are modeled over an arrangement of time-series.
+`Dynamic Bayesian Networks (DBN`'s) are static Bayesian networks that are modeled over an arrangement of time-series.
 In a Dynamic Bayesian Network, each time slice is conditionally dependent on the previous one.
 The probabilities among the original distribution determine the probabilities in the successive time series.

 Per costruire una DBN occorre: